Leafuke/MineBackup/README.md

 # MineBackup - Minecraft Archive Backup Program

+MineBackup is a user-friendly application designed to help you easily back up, restore, and export your game save files.
 It's based on another copy of my open source code **Folder-High-Compression-Backup**.

-I will optimize the FHCB first and then develop this program.

-1. Improve the code of FHCB and make it close to the needs of this program.
-2. Move a slightly modified version of the FHCB here.
-3. Add new functions for MC needs: 1.
-Regular backup 2.
-More available settings etc.
+And you can simply run this program using Dev-C++

+## Features

+- **Backup**: Securely backup your game saves with just a click.
+- **Restore**: Quickly restore your game saves to a previous state from either a `.7z` file or directly from the machine.
+- **High-Compression**: Use 7-Zip to compress your archive and save storage space on your computer.
+- **Custom Backup Path**: Set a custom path for your backups according to your storage preferences.
+- **One More Thing**: A wide range of backup options and methods are waiting for you to explore

+## Installation

+1. **Download**: Navigate to the [latest release](https://github.com/Leafuke/MineBackup/releases) and download the single file for Windows.
+2. **Double click**: That's ALL.
+No need to install.

+## Usage

+Wait, please.

+## Support

+For issues, feature requests, or contributions, please visit the [GitHub repository](https://github.com/Leafuke/MineBackup).

+## Plan

-4. Implement on-game backup.
+1. Implement on-game backup.
-5. Multi-language adaptation.
+2. Multi-language adaptation.
-6. Graphical interface
+3. Graphical interface